 Of course it sounds fulfilling to achieve a lot in a short amount of time.
 But a goal so far out of reach will only make people feel less capable and ultimately hurt the business when it’s not achieved.

 So adapt your timeline.
-If later on you realize you made it too easy, adapt another part of the goal or create a new end date.
+If later on you realize you made it too easy, adapt and re-evaluate your goals or create a new end date.

 If you haven’t made anyone else aware of your goals, you’re depriving yourself of an important support system.
 Not only can others remind you to stay on track, they can also offer encouragement or assistance when things go off course.
 Because nothing ever goes exactly to plan.